 We are obsessed with happy and airports that care to make our layover more humane.
 Airport therapy dogs, clean bathrooms and circus performers could help ease tensions, but many of us may not even notice while racing through the airport hustle.

-For those who have bit more time embrace those things going on at airports, change the myth to a dream come true.
+For those who have a bit more time to embrace those things going on at airports, change the myth to a dream come true.
 After all who wants to be bored and sad before they board?

 RECOMMENDED: Which Type of Airport Seat Hogger are You?